 For office staff, operations that ensure the smooth running of your care agency can be brought together on a single platform, rather than juggling multiple software programmes, spreadsheets or hardcopy files.
 Rostering, electronic invoices and timesheets to integrate with payroll software, as well as centralised access to staff records, reports and training certificates all save your office staff time.

 Mobile apps enable GPS tracking and logging of appointment times, with real-time alerts to office staff of missed or late appointments.
 Accident and incident reports can be logged at the scene and immediately made available to managers via a single shared digital platform.
 All of this data provides a clear evidence trail for audits while features such as digital questionnaires for service users and electronic care plans ensure you are always ready to provide evidence to the CQC.

 CareSuccess has developed a suite of apps tailor-made for the care industry.
 Each app facilitates continuity of care and compliance, improves visibility and reduces the time your staff spend on administrative tasks, so they can focus on the human side of care.

 The need for adult social care in the UK is growing.
 Currently, over a third of older people receive formal care and an ageing population means that one in 5 UK residents are now aged over 65, with expectations that this will rise to one in 4 by 2050.
 Meeting the demands for care will require gains in efficiency and effectiveness that only digitalisation can provide.

 The bell has already tolled for care agencies that are stuck in analogue mode.
 The internet revolution is here, unless you want to suffer the same fate as Thomas Cook.
-Make it happen for your care agency today by contacting Hitesh Jashvir, on email@example.com to get your Free 30-Day Trial of our care apps.
+Make it happen for your care agency today by contacting Harry Jashvir, on firstname.lastname@example.org to get your Free 30-Day Trial of our care apps.